The Power of Pilates and Strength Training for Healthy Aging

 5 Reasons why I love this DYNAMIC duo!

-As we gracefully age, the importance of maintaining our physical health becomes paramount, especially for those over age 60 who are keen to stay active, fit and vibrant.
-Many individuals in midlife and their golden years seek out fitness trainers or classes with three key goals in mind: they want to get stronger enhance their flexibility, and improve their balance.
-These goals often stem from a desire to reduce risk of injury, fall prevention, to regain or maintain confidence in their fitness capabilities, or simply enjoy a more active lifestyle.
+As we gracefully move through life, the importance of maintaining our health becomes paramount, especially for those over age 55 who are keen to stay active, fit, and vibrant.
+Many individuals in mid life and in their golden years seek out fitness modalities with three key goals in mind: they want to get stronger, enhance their flexibility, and improve their balance.
+These goals often stem from a desire to reduce risk of injury, prevent falls, or simply enjoy an active and fit lifestyle.
 One of the most effective combinations for promoting strength, flexibility, and balance is the integration of Pilates and strength training together.
-This is the reason why I like to combine weights, and other strength training exercises into my Pilates classes and private fitness coaching sessions.
+This is why I like to combine weights, and other strength training exercises into my Pilates classes and private training sessions.
+In this blog, I'll discuss the top 5 reasons why I think this dynamic duo is essential for health and fitness, especially for people age 55 and up!

 1) Enhancing Core Strength and Stability

-Pilates is well-known for its emphasis on core strength, which improves posture, balance, and lumbopelvic stability—important for reducing the risk of injuries such as sprains, and strains, and reducing risk of falls.
-Incorporating Pilates into your routine strengthens the muscles supporting the spine, enhancing stability.
-The focus on body alignment and posture, specifically the position of the pelvis and spine is essential for core activation.
+Pilates is well-known for its emphasis on core strength, which improves posture, balance, and lumbopelvic stability—important for reducing the risk of injuries such as sprains, strains, even reducing risk of falls.
+Obviously I can’t say enough good things about Pilates.
+I’ve been practicing and teaching Pilates for over 15 years, so I have experienced first hand how Pilates has improved lives, reduced pain (like low back pain), and prevented injuries.
+Incorporating Pilates into any fitness routine is a great way to strengthen the muscles supporting the spine, and improve posture and balance!

 2) Building Muscle Mass and Bone Density

 As we age, we naturally lose muscle mass, leading to weakness and an increased risk of falls and injuries.
-After age 30, muscle loss occurs at a rate of 3%-5% per decade, with the loss becoming more pronounced around age 60.
-Studies also indicate that between 11% and 50% of people over 80 experience sarcopenia.
+After age 30, muscle loss occurs at a rate of 3%-5% per decade, with the loss speeding up after age 60.
 Strength training is essential to counteract this decline.
-I recommend older adults, especially those age 60 and over, should incorporate resistance training into their routines, if they have not already.
+I recommend ALL adults, especially those over age 55, incorporate strength training into their exercise routines.
 Strength training also significantly increases bone mineral density (BMD), especially in the most vulnerable areas to osteoporosis like the lumbar spine and hip, reducing fracture risk.
-This is especially important for women who are postmenopausal, and are at higher risk for osteoporosis.
+This is especially important for women, who are at higher risk for osteoporosis after menopause.

 3) Boosting Flexibility and Range of Motion